Wilmslow Road

-Wilmslow Road is a major road in Manchester, England, running from Parrs Wood northwards to Rusholme where it becomes the Oxford Road.
+Wilmslow Road is a major road in Manchester, England, running from Parrs Wood northwards to Rusholme where it becomes Oxford Road.
 The name of the road changes again to Oxford Street when it crosses the River Medlock before reaching Manchester city centre.

 The road runs through the centres of Didsbury, Withington and Fallowfield, including the major student residential campus of Owens Park and Rusholme.
 Oxford Road passes through the University of Manchester campus, the Institute for Contemporary Theatre campus of BIMM University and the All Saints campus of the Manchester Metropolitan University.
 Several hospitals including the Christie Hospital and Manchester Royal Infirmary have been built along the road.
 It also features several parks and gardens such as Fletcher Moss Gardens, Platt Fields and Whitworth Park.

 The road is part of a major bus corridor with bus movements of over one a minute at peak times and is a key centre for business, culture and higher education.